Perspective | Trump made an arts commission all White, all male and almost entirely mediocre

 Look at the commission today and you see some similarities.
-After Donald Trump made a flurry of hasty, last-minute appointments to the board which oversees the design of much of what is built in the capital, the CFA is once again all White and all male after decades of more diverse membership.
+After Donald Trump made a flurry of hasty, last-minute appointments to the board that oversees the design of much of what is built in the capital, the CFA is once again all White and all male after decades of more diverse membership.
 And many of these men are partial to suit jackets and bow ties, a sartorial throwback to the imaginary age when America was “great,” when White men like French, Gilbert and Olmsted ran things without women or people of color being allowed to express an opinion.

 If the two images resemble each other, however, it is mostly superficial.
-The fundamental difference is this: The original members, and the vast majority of those who followed them over the past 110 years, were giants in their field, while the Trump appointees that now run the CFA are minor figures, chosen not for their accomplishment, but for their ideological conformity to a rigid doctrine of architectural classicism.
+The fundamental difference is this: The original members, and the vast majority of those who followed them over the past 110 years, were giants in their field, while the Trump appointees who now run the CFA are minor figures, chosen not for their accomplishment but for their ideological conformity to a rigid doctrine of architectural classicism.

 Over the years, the CFA has been a workhorse group whose members serve without salary, dedicated to improving the design of everything from monuments and memorials to federal coins, medals, insignia and office buildings.
 It may have begun as a White guys club, but that changed over the years and the CFA evolved into a living pantheon of American design excellence.
 Those who have served include some of this country’s greatest African American architects, Harry Robinson and Phil Freelon among them, as well as giants of modernism and mid-century design, such as Gordon Bunshaft and Kevin Roche.
 Women have been essential to its work and success, too, among them Aline Saarinen, Chloethiel Woodard Smith and Elizabeth Plater-Zyberk.